emretepedev/pushToGitHub/README.md

   - You need to fork this project or create a new repository that includes files like these in GitHub.

 - Clone the Repository
-  - Clone forked or created repository.
+  - Clone the forked or created repository to local.

 - Execute Permission
   - You have to make executable to execute the sh file that one `pushToGitHub.sh`